-Physugi by Tiew Kok Seng explored the symbolic use of P. polycephalum to mend broken ceramics.
+Physugi by Tiew Kok Seng explored the symbolic use of P. polycephalum .
 Drawing from the traditions of wabi-sabi, the celebration of imperfections, and kintsugi, the use of gold to repair broken ceramics, this project looks at living organisms as literal and symbolic medium to express ideas of ‘nature’.

 Slime Mould Sound by Lucinda Trevaskis.
 The project examined the possibility of sonically amplifying the agency of P. polycephalum through translation.
-Using an Arduino microcontroller to record the electrical activity of P. polycephalum, the data was then recorded as low frequency sound.
+Using an Arduino microcontroller to record the electrical activity of P. polycephalum, the data was then translated into low frequency sound.

 Canopy by Matthais Widjaja was a speculative concept that explored the possibility of using P. polycephalum, grown on overlapping acrylic sheets, as a canopy to provide shade.

 Physarum Eatery by Hae Yun Jung explored how P. polycephalum might be used as food to promote bioethical discussions about food.
 Drawing inspiration from past precedents of mould as food–’Caca de Luna’ (Enteridium Lycoperdon)—this project treated P. polycephalum as a live gourmet ingredient.